 Most people contract listeriosis from contaminated food.

-Pregnant people can transmit the L. monocytogenes bacteria to their unborn babies through their placenta.
+Pregnant people can transmit the L. monocytogenes bacteria to the fetus through the placenta.
 They can also transmit the bacteria to their babies in the birth canal.

-You can’t pass listeriosis to another person unless a pregnant person passes it to their unborn child.
+You can’t pass listeriosis to another person unless a pregnant person passes it to the fetus.

 Your healthcare provider can diagnose listeriosis after evaluating your symptoms and conducting medical tests.
 Tests may include checking the following for the presence of L. monocytogenes: